Souq-G-Commerce/souq-exchange/README.md

  |____/   \___/   \___/   \__\_\ (_) |_|     |___| |_| \_| /_/   \_\ |_| \_|  \____| |_____|

 ```
-# Souq NFT AMM V1
+# Souq Exchange

-This repository contains all the core smart contract source code for Souq NFT AMM V1.
+This repository contains all the core smart contract source code for Souq Exchange.
 The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

 # What is Souq?